anmaped/openfang/README.md

 ## How to install openfang

-Before installing openfang, we sugest you to carefully read the [FAQ](/doc/faq.md).
+Before installing openfang, we suggest you carefully read the [FAQ](/doc/faq.md).

 After that, continue to the [Installation](/doc/install.md) procedure.
 More details on [troubleshooting](doc/troubleshooting.md).